ntran26/ASV-Path-Replanning/Paper implementation/README.md

         + Boundaries around the map are set to keep the ASV from straying off the map
         + The ASV's observation radius is 100m
         + The distance from start to goal point is 300m
+    - There will be a global map and a local map:
+        + Global map: Show every obstacles, path, goal point, ASV and observation radius
+        + Local map: Only show the ASV, observation radius and collision grid (this will be the observation space)
     - Observation space: The observation radius as boundary, along with coordinates of the obstacles in collision grid
     - State space: Location of the ASV, speed and heading angle
     - Action space: 3 actions with the same speed of 1